percona/tokudb-docs/source/installation.rst

 Installation
 ============

-Tokutek provides binary versions of MySQL and MariaDB with a few minor changes to support TokuDB.
+Percona provides binary versions of MySQL and MariaDB with a few minor changes to support TokuDB.
 The TokuDB, MyISAM and InnoDB storage engines are included in the distribution files.

 The installation of MySQL from a tarball release file is described in the `MySQL 5.5 reference manual <http://dev.mysql.com/doc/refman/5.5/en/binary-installation.html>`_.
 The following instructions are based on it with information specific to TokuDB.